codejoncode/congenial-fortnight/.github/instructions/docs/CFT_0012_model_build_instructions.md

 Candlestick patterns across all timeframes

 4. Data Alignment Solution

-6,697 aligned daily rows for EURUSD (full history)
+some of the data lines may be off  the point is everything is aligned 6,697 aligned daily rows for EURUSD (full history)

 5,476 aligned daily rows for XAUUSD (full history)